ibm-cloud-docs/ContinuousDelivery/private_workers.md

 Complete the following steps to configure the {{site.data.keyword.deliverypipeline}} Private Worker tool integration for your toolchain:

-1. If you are configuring this tool integration as you are creating the toolchain, in the Configurable Integrations section, click **{{site.data.keyword.deliverypipeline}} Private Worker**.
-1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the Toolchains page, click the toolchain to open its Overview page.
-Alternatively, on your app's Overview page, on the Continuous delivery card, click **View Toolchain** and click **Overview**.
+1. To add the tool integration to your toolchain, on the DevOps dashboard, on the Toolchains page, click the toolchain to open its Overview page.
+Alternatively, on your app's Overview page, on the Continuous delivery card, click **View Toolchain**.

  a.
 Click **Add a Tool**.